turingschool/curriculum-site/module3/lessons/consuming_an_api_ruby.md

 Now that we have it installed, lets use Faraday to make the API call.
 Rather than memorizing the syntax we use in this tutorial, make sure you get used to referencing documentation.

+If you look at the [Faraday website](https://lostisland.github.io/faraday/#/) in the Quick Start section, you'll see there is some simple syntax we can use to make this GET request: `response = Faraday.get('https://api.pexels.com/v1/search?query=The%20Beatles')`

+This is a fine option, but when we use multiple API endpoints with a single API, it's sometimes a better choice to set up what is called a Faraday connection in order to keep the HTTP connection with the API alive.
+After creating the connection with the base URL for Pexels, we can simple use a `.get` method invocation in order to make the GET request to the endpoint we've identified.
+Check out this example implementation below:

 *app/controllers/api/v1/images_controller.rb*
 ```
 class Api::V1::ImagesController < ApplicationController